MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 ## Now I have to interview graduate software developers... now what?

 When I moved into the graduate space our goal had changed.
-Instead of hiring experienced practitioners with an expectation that they could deliver from day one, we would hire ineperienced people and grow them into the software professionals we wanted.
+Instead of hiring experienced practitioners with an expectation that they could deliver from day one, we would hire inexperienced people worth investing in and grow them into the software professionals we wanted.

+> The goal had changed, we would hire inexperienced people worth investing in and grow them into the software professionals we wanted.

 With this change in hiring goals I suddenly had a problem.
 Most of my traditional measures for interviewing were no longer useful.
 Coding skills were not applicable, most graduates have what I call an academic style to coding (lots of comments, immaturely structured solutions).
 In depth discussions around code construction and design are often beyond the scope of their current abilities or what we would even be looking for in a graduate software developer.
 Technology competency is largely irrelevant, they don't have much technology experience so you realize that you will be teaching them most if not all of the technology.
 To add to this they have very little team software process experience... maybe one or two group projects, a very theoretical idea of scrum.

-## So what do
+So how do you know if someone is worth taking a chance on?
+How do you know if someone has the potential to become a great software developer?

 - Do they have good software engineering practices (clean code, understand modern processes, pairing, refactoring, design)
 - This is their career, they've proven that they are going to operate in this space effectively